po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/27-Evr_GitHub-Packages/README.md

 In order to publish packages to GitHub Packages, we will first need to authenticate ourselves by generating a personal access token on GitGub.

-1. Navigate to GitHub Settings - Developer settings - [Personal access tokens](https://github.com/settings/tokens)
+1. Navigate to GitHub Settings - Developer settings - [Personal access tokens](https://github.com/settings/tokens).

 2. Click "Generate new token" and give it a name of something like "GitHub Packages Demo".

-3. Select the following scopes for this token: `repo`, `write:packages`.
-You will notice that after you check those two boxes, it will auto-select some nested options like .
-This is expected.
+3. Select the following scopes for this token: `repo` and `write:packages`.
+You will notice that after you check those two boxes, it will auto-select some nested options.
+This is to be expected.

 4. Generate the token and copy it to your clipboard. **Important**: This token will not be visible once we leave this page, so be sure to leave the tab open or ensure it has been copied to your clipboard.